Skip to Main Content

 Sponsorship Information

-Sacramento State is very pleased to announce the Center Grand Openings.
+Sacramento State is very pleased to announce the Center Grand Opening.
 The overarching goal is to foster a sense of community for students and one that involves encouragement, mentoring, and service, as we collectively strive to advance educational equity and student success.

 We are excited for this monumental occasion for the campus and community as a whole.
 If you wish to be a sponsor, please select one of the sponsorship levels below or an amount that works for you or your business/agency.
 Your support of this vital endeavor is valued and appreciated.